-We are unable to report the percentage of the patient deaths during the reporting period which are judged to be more likely than not to have been due to problems in the care provided to the patient.
-There is currently no agreed or validated tool to determine whether problems in the care of the patient contributed to a death within mental health or learning disability services.
-In the absence of such a tool, different mental health and disability services have adopted a range of bespoke tools.
-The Royal College of Psychiatrists is developing a tool which NTW anticipates adopting in the future but currently our methodology does not allow identification of deaths where a problem in care may have led to death.
+These numbers have been estimated using the findings from Serious Incident investigations.
+Where there has been either a root or contributory cause found from the incident review then this has been used as a way to determine if the patient death may have been attributable to problems with care provided.
+There is currently no agreed or validated tool to determine whether problems in the care of the patient contributed to a death within mental health or learning disability services so we are using this approach until such a tool becomes available.
+This means that currently mental health and learning disability organisations are using differing ways of assessing this.
+The Royal College of Psychiatrists is developing a tool which NTW anticipates adopting in the future.